arXiv/arxiv-docs/source/help/moderation/index.md

 <span id="declined"></span>
 ### Declined submissions

 arXiv, in its sole discretion, may decline to post works submitted to the platform.
 The following list includes example topics that could lead to a submission being declined.
-This is not an exhaustive list, and some works that have been published or accepted by another journal may still be declined at arXiv’s discretion.
+This is not an exhaustive list, and some works that have been published or accepted by a journal may still be declined at arXiv’s discretion.

 <span id="scholarly-standards"></span>
 #### Scholarly Standards